Frequently Asked Questions

 ZenGM Baseball stores all game data on your computer, in your browser profile.
 This means that you can't play one league on multiple devices unless you export it (from the Tools menu) and then create a new league with that file.
 So first, make sure you're using the same browser on the same computer.
 This is true even if you're logged into an account - league data is currently stored only locally, not in your account.

-If you are using the same browser on the same computer and your leagues are missing, the game data has probably been deleted.
-This can happen in places like schools and libraries that set browsers to automatically delete everything when they are closed.
-It also happens if you manually delete your browser data.
+- You might manually delete your browser data without realizing it affects ZenGM Baseball.
 For example, in Chrome, if you go to More tools > Clear browsing data... > Cookies and other site data, that will delete all your ZenGM Baseball data.
-This is true even if you tell it to only delete data from today - if you played ZenGM Baseball at all today, it will completely delete all your leagues.
+This is true even if you tell it to only delete data from today - if you played ZenGM Baseball at all today, it will completely delete all your leagues, and the Chrome devs do not consider this to be a bug.

 - Go to the global settings page and enable Persistent Storage.